rvennam/kube-code-camp/exercise-4/README.md

     cd ../exercise-4
     ```

 2. Edit the credentials.json file found in `kube-code-camp/exercise-4/watson/credentials.json`.
-Remember that to edit this file, you need to click the pencil icon, edit the file at `kube-code-camp/exercise-4/watson/credentials.json` and then save the file.
+Remember that to edit this file, you need to click the pencil icon,
+3. Update the `apikey` value with the value from the previous section and then save the file.

-3. Create a Kubernetes Secret from on the credentials stored in this file.
+4. Create a Kubernetes Secret from on the credentials stored in this file.

     ```
-    kubectl create secret generic apikey --from-file=./watson/credentials.json
+    kubectl create secret generic apikey --from-file=./credentials.json
     ```
-4. Run `kubectl get secret` to see your secret called `apikey`
+5. Run `kubectl get secret` to see your secret called `apikey`

 ## Build the image for the Watson Speech to Text application